hschneider/neutralino-build-scripts/README.md

 # neutralino-build-scripts

-**Neutralino Build-Automation for macOS, Linus and Windows App-Bundles**.
+**Neutralino Build-Automation for macOS, Linux and Windows App-Bundles**.

 This set of scripts replace the `neu build` command for macOS-, Linux and Windows-builds.
 Instead of plain binaries, it outputs ready-to-use app-bundles.